Guests are always welcome at the Abbey!

 The Abbey Church is open to all and you are encouraged to join the monks for prayer services.
 (Prayer service times are listed on the monastery's Liturgy of the Hours web page.)
 Monastic prayer services are the singing of scripture and psalms.
 Midday prayer at noon is the shortest, at 15 minutes, and is a nice introduction if you have not attended a prayer service before.

-Before venturing to other parts of the guesthouse, please check with the guest master or co-ordinator to see if there are group activities taking place in other areas of the guesthouse.
+Before venturing to other parts of the guesthouse, please check with the guest master or administrative assistant to see if there are group activities taking place in other areas of the guesthouse.
+Only guests staying at the Retreat House are allowed on the third floor.

 On the lowest, or conference level, of the guesthouse, there is a silent (no drink/no food) meditation/reading area at the east end of the conference level as well as the chapel and garden.
 You are welcome to enjoy these areas.
-(When a group retreat is in residence and using the conference area, we ask that visitors use the east end of the conference level only, leaving the west end free for the group retreat.)
-It is always good to check in with the admin office to make sure these areas are available.
+We ask that you sign in with the admin office to make sure these areas are available.
+It is important for our staff to know who is in our building in case of emergency.

 The Abbey Bookstore and Coffeehouse is located in the Press Building at the northwest corner of the Abbey Hilltop.
 This is open to the public and has a wide range of books and gifts.
 You can also purchase specialty coffees and teas (e.g. espresso, latte, etc.).